 This shouldn’t come as a surprise, though.
 The point of Bitcoin and other altcoins is to move away from traditional financial institutions, and this type of transaction would only pull the two closer together.

 Property Taxes, Home Insurance, And Bitcoin

-When you finally do go through with a home purchase using Bitcoin, you’ll have to deal with property taxes and home insurance.
-Of course, you’ll still have to pay property taxes – and the rates will vary depending on your location.
+When you finally do go through with a home purchase using Bitcoin, you’ll have to deal with property taxes, home insurance and rental property insurance if you'll be renting it to tenants.
+Of course, you’ll still have to pay property taxes - and the rates will vary depending on your location.

 Once again, if you feel lost or confused, especially with taxes, you may want to reach out to an attorney, accountant, or even local tax office to make sure you’re on track with payments.